 Involving 8500 players and 1250 matches of Football, Hockey, Volleyball and Kabaddi, the Jammu Premier League was inaugurated last week.
 The mega sports event being held at KK Hakku Stadium was inaugurated by Lt Gov Manoj Sinha, who watched a Hockey exhibition match.

 Industries Gets Land Rules

-In a significant move, the J&K government has approved the adoption of an Industrial Land Allotment policy 2021-30 which will create structured industrial land banks.
-The decision in this regard was taken by the Administrative Council (AC), headed by Lieutenant Governor, Manoj Sinha.
-Under the policy, land will be leased to investors within 30-45 days for a period of 40 years, which can be extended to up to 99 years.
-However, the allotted land will be liable to be cancelled in case of failure of the investor to take effective steps within the stipulated time of 2 years, failure of the industrial unit to come into production within 3 years, violation of provisions under the lease deed, and non-cooperation of an enterprise for a period of 5 years.
-Stated to address various land related issues impending industrial development in J&K, the government has already transferred 24,000 kanals to the Industries and Commerce department for setting up industrial estates.
-The Jammu and Kashmir Industrial Land Allotment Policy, 2021-30 will also cover land allotment for health and educational institutions.
+The Administrative Council (AC), headed by Lieutenant Governor, Manoj Sinha, approved the adoption of Jammu and Kashmir Industrial Land Allotment Policy, 2021-30 under which industrial land to the applicant will be alloted within 45 days.
+Under the policy, land will be allotted to the investors on lease for an initial period of 40 years, extendable to 99 years.
+The allotted land will be liable to be cancelled in case of failure of the investor to take effective steps within the stipulated time of 2 years, failure of the industrial unit to come into production within 3 years, violation of provisions under the lease deed, and non-cooperation of an enterprise for a period of 5 years.
+Further, the policy also provides renting out of 60% of the built-up area of a business enterprise for setting up an ancillary industrial enterprise through a tripartite agreement.
+The new policy proposes zoning of industrial areas at block/ municipality level after taking into consideration various factors including the existing level of industrial development, location of the proposed zone, and level of urbanization.
+The Jammu and Kashmir Industrial Land Allotment Policy, 2021-30 will also cover land allotment for health institutions/medi-cities and educational institutions/edu-cities